Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres

 We have used this method to check three crucial inequalities in \Cref{SecDifIneq}.
 The python code can be found in the GitHub repository \cite{Git}; both files that check the inequality and files that output a 3D plot of the function $f(x,y)$ are included.
-For the most complicated inequality we have explained in detail how to obtain the uniform continuity constants in \Cref{CompIneq2} (see page \pageref{CheckUnifCont}). \end{remark}
+Each time we use this reasoning to prove an inequality, we have explained in detail how to obtain the uniform continuity constants and included a graph of the function $f(x_1,x_2)$.

+Our computations implicitly assume that the programs, implemented in Python/NumPy, evaluate $f(x,y)$ with an absolute error smaller than $10^{-2}$ for each fixed value of $(x,y)$.
+To justify this assumption, note that Python employs double-precision floating-point arithmetic, with machine precision on the order of $10^{-15}$.
+Furthermore, the expressions defining our functions consist primarily of $1$-Lipschitz components, like $\sin$ or $\cos$ (which add error at most $\sim10^{-15}$), except for at most two occurrences per expression where we evaluate $\arccos(x)$ near $x=\pm1$, or $\sqrt{x}$ near $x=0$.
+These cases can convert an error of $\varepsilon$ to an error of at most $\sqrt{\varepsilon}$, which still keeps the error far below $10^{-2}$. \end{remark}

 \begin{remark} If the answer to \Cref{34erwfdscpo} is positive, it should be theoretically provable using the same ideas of \Cref{CompAssistIneq}\footnote{One first needs to use mathematical arguments to ensure that conditions \ref{CompIneq1} and \ref{CompIneq2} of \Cref{CompAssistIneq} are satisfied, as we do in \Cref{SecDS3S4}}.
 Indeed, \Cref{34erwfdscpo} reduces to the inequality